worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 ## Scraping RSS and Atom feeds

 We're going to build the feed scraper first.
-If you've completed any of our previous web-scraping tutorials, you might expect to do this by parsing raw XML with `BeautifulSoup`.
+If you've completed any of our previous web-scraping tutorials, you might expect to do this by parsing raw XML with [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/).
 While this would be possible, we would need to account for a large number of differences in feed formats and other gotchas specific to parsing RSS and Atom feeds.
-Rather than spending time with that, we'll use the [feedparser](https://pypi.org/project/feedparser/) library, which has already solved most of these problems.
+Instead, we'll use the [feedparser](https://pypi.org/project/feedparser/) library, which has already solved most of these problems.

 Create a directory named `lib`, and inside that directory, a Python file named `scraper.py`.
 Add the following code to it: